Friends of the Tonto National Forest is a 501(c)3 Non-profit Organization

 The program grew under succeeding riparian specialists to over 800 sites photographed by an outstanding group of volunteer photographers who enjoy regular visits to their stream sites.

 The program has now been passed to the Friends of the Tonto National Forest.
-We are continuing the program with the same attention to quality that riparian specialists and long-time volunteers on the Forest have had.
-Under Friends of the Tonto’s management, the photopoint map and associated photos have been made available for the public to see –
+We hope to continue the program with the same attention to quality that riparian specialists and long-time volunteers on the Forest have had.
+For the first time, the photopoint map and associated photos have been made available for the public to see – check out the interactive map below.

 Check out the interactive map.
-New photos are added to it each year.
+New photos will be added to it each year.

-The photopoint season is from mid-April to June for lower elevation sites and end of May to July for higher elevation sites.
+The photopoint season is from mid-April to June..
 And we need volunteers!
 You don’t need a special camera, you can even use your smart phone.
 You don’t even need a GPS unit – most smart phones can have apps that will read out GPS coordinates.
 You don’t need a four-wheel drive vehicle (although you do need it for some sites).
 If you like to get out, or if you need a good excuse to get out – here’s your opportunity!

 Friends of the Tonto National Forest 4022 E. Greenway Road Suite 11 Box 348 Phoenix, AZ 85032